Gerijacki/GitHub_Api_Manager/.github/CONTRIBUTING.md

 ## Introduction

-First off, thank you for considering contributing to GitHub Manager - CLI!
+First off, thank you for considering contributing to GitHub Api Manager!
 It's people like you that make this project great.

 ## How Can I Contribute?